ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 Without forward secrecy TLS still seems to secure your communication today, it might however not if your private key is compromised in the future.
-If a powerful adversary (think NSA) records all communication between a visitor and your server, it can decrypt all this traffic years later by stealing your private key or going the "legal" way to obtain it.
+If a powerful adversary (think NSA) records all communication between a visitor and your server, they can decrypt all this traffic years later by stealing your private key or going the "legal" way to obtain it.
 This can be prevented by using short-lived (ephemeral) keys for TLS connections that the server will throw away after a short period.